retroxsky06/Final_Project/README.md

 **Feature Selection & Training & Testing sets:**

 The dataset was separated into two categories: 6 features (input) and 1 target (output):
-- Features: age, gender, hypertension, heart disease, smoking status
+- Features: age, gender, hypertension, heart_disease, ever_married, smoking_status
 - Target: stroke

 For all models, a 75/25 testing/training split was used to achieve the results.
 75% was used to train the model, while 25% was used to evaluate it.